OpenDDS/OpenDDS/tests/DCPS/ShmemWakeupRace/README.rst

 Best-effort QoS does not guarantee delivery, so this test alone does not claim an OMG DDS reliability-contract violation.
-It demonstrates an association- adjacent missing request or reply in a same-host SHM ping/pong exchange after the request writer has observed a match and accepted its write.
+It demonstrates an association- adjacent missing request or reply in a same-host SHM ping/pong exchange after both directions have observed endpoint matches and the request writer has accepted its write.
+The RTPS/UDP control distinguishes this from a generic startup or bidirectional-association failure.